-Woven into Farm Days and Vigils, the path at The Local Academy is one that students undertake individually and as a fellowship, requiring from them a high level of discipline, attention, and care throughout, as we seek to cultivate a local, embodied love.
-During the year, we also do a number of other activities to nourish our fellowship, from retreats and days of work and story to“family dinners” and a river excursion.
+Winding through Farm Days and Vigils, the path at The Local Academy is one that students undertake individually and as a fellowship, requiring from them discipline, attention, and care throughout the journey, as we seek to cultivate love.

-The fellowship is led by guides, shepherds who walk the journey with students.
+Consisting of a guys group and a girls group, the fellowship of The Local Academy is led by Guides, shepherds who walk the journey with students.

 Farm Days